USEPA/pyaqsapi/README.rst

 Use the get_data() class method to retrieve the data, get_header() class method to retrieve header information.

-Sign up and setting up user credentials with the RAQSAPI library
+Sign up and setting up user credentials with the pyaqsapi library
 ================================================================
 If you have not already done so you will need to sign up with AQS Data Mart using aqs_sign_up function,[2] this function takes one input, “email,” which